SpeedCrash100/stm32f411-temp-rs/README.md

 # stm32f411-temp-rs
-Temperature probe with plot on screen SSD1306 written on RUsr
+Temperature probe with plot on screen SSD1306 written on Rust